NitinReddyKamsani/CRM/README.md

 # Customizing the page

 -> Even though you broke the record detail into individual components there me still some fields which may result in perfomance issues.
--> onw way to resolve this issue is to move the low-priority fields to tabs and accordians whose content is not visible when the page loads
+-> one way to resolve this issue is to move the low-priority fields to tabs and accordians whose content is not visible when the page loads.